alextmn/two-tear-demo/README.md

 # two-tear-demo

-This is a demo of 2 tier application stack with Nginx as a Edge tier, terminating SSL and checks for the client cert.
-Then it passed the CN name of the cert down to either js or java
+This is a demo of 2 tier application stack with Nginx as a Edge tier, terminating SSL and checking for the client cert.
+Once the handshake finished, Nginx sets the CN name of the client cert in one of the http headers of the downstream.
+The downstream server is implemented in javascript (express) and java (springboot)